OmarSalemDMET/Go-School-Stdb/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.
 For major changes, open an issue first to discuss your proposed modifications.

-## License

-*This project is currently not licensed.*
-If you wish to use an open-source license (e.g., MIT License), please add the appropriate LICENSE file.

 ## Acknowledgements

 - **Echo Framework:** For the robust web framework.